colekev/nba_win_prob_calc/README.md

 ![loc_graph](https://github.com/colekev/nba_win_prob_calc/blob/master/images/nbaWinProbLoc_byQtr.png)

-Add the mean squared error for each minute increment in the cross-validation set is now lower than that of the logistic regression using GLM, with the most dramatic improvements near the beginnings and ends of games.
+And the mean squared error for each minute increment in the cross-validation set is now lower than that of the logistic regression using GLM, with the most dramatic improvements near the beginnings and ends of games.

 ![glm_versus_loc](https://github.com/colekev/nba_win_prob_calc/blob/master/images/nbaWinErrorDiff.png)